kevinjquirion/Regge-Form-Factors/README.md

 # Regge-Form-Factors
-Code Relevant for the calculation of form factors based on Regge Theory
+Code relevant for the calculation of form factors based on Regge Theory

 This project will be broken up into directories, each of which will correspond to a different observable.
 The papers detailing the theory behind each calculation will be added once published